Special Awards

 Genome BC Award - 2 x $300

-To be awarded to two projects dealing with a topic of life sciences, particularly of genomic interest.
+To be awarded to two projects focused on areas of life sciences, including but not limited to human health, forestry, fisheries, agriculture, bioenergy, mining and the environment.
 Students in all grades are eligible for this award.

 Genome BC Scholarship Award Nomination (Genome BC) - $1,000 Scholarship for Post-Secondary Education